 - dominating (not truly dominant but dominating in the same way a screaming baby keeps everyone’s attention when selfish parents bring one to a movie theater or restaurant)

 - covert manipulators

-Learning how to forgive yourself for not knowing then all the things you do about a toxic person now — with “then” being any ambiguous or specific time you voluntarily or willingly stayed in an abusive situation or somehow chose to enable and/or show public and private support for them — is tough but not impossible.
-Users use people — that keeps them aligned in form and function; people pleasers do the same.
+Learning how to forgive yourself for not knowing at that time all the things you do about a toxic person now — with “then” being any ambiguous or specific time you voluntarily or willingly stayed in an abusive situation or somehow chose to enable and/or show public and private support for them — is tough but not impossible.
+Users use people — that keeps them aligned in form and function; people-pleasers do the same.